JoseRaul42/MachineLearningTemplate/README.md

 **Use Case**: Perfect for machine learning practitioners looking to feed processed data into models for prediction, classification, or other analytical purposes.

+## 4. CSV Test Data to Database (`csvtestdata2database.py`)
+**Functionality**: Automates the loading of provided test data into a specified database.

+**Features**:
+  - Automatically loads test data CSV files into the `SolanaHistorical` database.
+  - Requires placing the CSV file in the `C:/temp` folder on your computer for initial setup.
+  - Customizable file path and database name for different environments.

+**Use Case**: Ideal for quickly setting up test environments or demonstrations, ensuring that the application has the necessary data for initial testing and evaluations.

 ## Technical Stack
 - **Languages**: Python
 - **Libraries/Frameworks**: Depending on the specific requirements (e.g., Pandas for data manipulation, SQLAlchemy for database interaction)